B-AROL-O/ARNEIS/README.md

 ## Project Documentation

-The public documentation of the ARNEIS project is available at <https://arneis.readthedocs.io/>.
+The documentation of the ARNEIS project is published at <https://arneis.readthedocs.io/>.

-The sources of the ARNEIS project documentation are stored inside the `/docs` subfolder of this repository.
-Whenever the `main` branch is updated, <https://arneis.readthedocs.io/> is updated accordingly.
+The sources of the ARNEIS project documentation are stored inside the `/docs` subfolder of this repository.<br>
+Whenever the `main` branch is updated, <https://arneis.readthedocs.io/> will be updated accordingly.

 ### Project Roadmap